-While there are many abilities that contribute to our intelligence, it’s our ability to communicate thoughts and ideas by means of a language that succeeds them all.
-Language is our user interface as we build language to convey our thoughts, and send them across using our voices, keyboards, or gestures if we are using sign language.
-Whichever the means, it is important that the recipient understands our thoughts just the way we would want them.
+While there are many abilities that contribute to our intelligence, it’s the ability to communicate thoughts and ideas by means of a language that succeeds them all.
+We use language to convey our thoughts via various mediums, and irrespective of the medium, it is important that the recipient understand our thoughts just the way we would want them to.

-What if we could build systems that not just spoke like humans but also answered human questions in human language?
+In the business landscape too, the communication becomes easy when done using plain natural language.
+And what if we could build systems that not just spoke like humans but also answered questions in human language?

 Natural Language Generation is a way to achieve just that.

 As humans, we always tend to communicate ideas from data.
 But with the recent influx of data that needs to be analyzed and interpreted, that too with ever-increasing pressures to contain costs and meet dynamic customer demands, businesses must find innovative ways to keep up.

 Natural Language Generation (NLG) is a branch of Artificial Intelligence (AI) that generates language as an output on the basis of data as input.